 Section 1 – What are the medical options for pain relief

-Many women find that using self help techniques such as changing positions, relaxation, showering and massage are all they need to cope with labour pain.
-Some women find that they need or want more help to cope with labour.
+Many people find that using self help techniques such as changing positions, relaxation, showering and massage are all they need to cope with labour pain.
+Some people find that they need or want more help to cope with labour.

 Other pain relief options including medication are available.
 It is important to know how they can help you as well as possible side effects for you, your baby and your recovery.
 Your healthcare provider can help you with decisions about pain relief options in labour.
 We encourage you to find out more about these options before your labour starts.